JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

  - OML Term
  - OML TermAxiom

-## OML TerminologyBundleAxiom

-An OML TerminologyBundleAxiom is a TerminologyAxiom that asserts a logical statement in an OML Bundle.

-{APIs: **Normalized**, **Functional**}

-Abstract definition with 1 generalization:
- - OML TerminologyAxiom

-and with 1 specialization:
- - OML BundledTerminologyAxiom

-## OML TerminologyBundleStatement

-An OML TerminologyBundleStatement is a logical axiom about an OML TerminologyThing in an OML Bundle.

-{APIs: **Normalized**, **Functional**}

-Abstract definition with 1 generalization:
- - OML ModuleElement

-and with 2 specializations:
- - OML DisjointUnionOfConceptsAxiom
- - OML RootConceptTaxonomyAxiom

-## OML TerminologyInstanceAssertion

-An OML TerminologyInstanceAssertion is a logical OML TerminologyThing defined in an OML TerminologyDescription.

-{APIs: **Normalized**, **Functional**}

-Abstract definition with 2 generalizations:
- - OML ModuleElement
- - OML Resource

-and with 6 specializations:
- - OML ReifiedRelationshipInstanceDomain
- - OML ReifiedRelationshipInstanceRange
- - OML ScalarDataPropertyValue
- - OML SingletonInstance
- - OML StructuredDataPropertyValue
- - OML UnreifiedRelationshipInstanceTuple

 ## OML UnaryTermKind

 An OML UnaryTermKind is an abstraction for the category of OML Term(s)